Frequently asked questions (FAQ)

 In 2012, there was another increase in discoloured water reports, which continued to increase significantly through 2013.
 We engaged a second consultant to help find a solution to the issue and they identified manganese as the cause of the increase of discoloured water complaints.
 The manganese was present in one of the key chemicals we use in the water treatment process.
 Immediately, we began to implement the consultant’s recommended changes and saw a 46% decrease in discoloured water reports in 2014, compared with 2013.

-Here is a chart of calls about discoloured water over the past few years, including calls from July 3, 2016:
+Here is a chart of calls about discoloured water over the past few years, including calls up to April 30, 2018.

 There are two main reasons why discoloured water increases in the summer:

 - In the spring and summer, there are more events that change the flow of water.
-This includes activities such as water main renewals, and connecting new water mains.
+This includes activities such as water main renewals, water main cleaning and connecting new water mains.

 - High levels of manganese are the major cause of discoloured water.
 In the summer, we use higher levels of ferric chloride, which is currently the main source of manganese.
 We have to add more ferric chloride to filter out natural material in the water that comes from Shoal Lake.